catalinaescalona/greendevs/SQL_TESTING.md

 #### Test Steps
 Call CreateUser with invalid/missing information
 #### Expected Result
 User creation fails and an error message is returned
-#### Actual Result
-User creation fails and an error message is returned
 #### Status
 Pass